Faculty - Westbrook Dance Academy

 (Summer Intensives, Workshops)

-Mara Kelley has been dancing for 18 years and teaching, both as a teacher and assistant, for the past 11.
+Mara Kelley has been dancing for over 20 years and teaching, both as a teacher and assistant, for the over 15.
 Mara has trained under Julie Reed-Russo, Casey Krane, Aria Presley, and has attended numerous conventions as well as taken classes at Broadway Dance Center with some of the best dancers and choreographers.
 During her time as a competitive dancer at Westbrook Dance Academy, Mara won numerous championships and overall awards for her solos, duos, and groups at both the regional and national level as well as titles, pageants and scholarships.
 In 2019 Mara was a national champion soloist at Imagine Dance Challenge.
 Mara was also a member of Westbrook Dance Academy’s World Dance Championship Competition Teams.
 In 2015, 2017, and 2019 the teams finished in the top five at the World Dance Championship.
 During her time as a student at Old Saybrook High School she choreographed and performed in the productions for the Old Saybrook High School Drama Department, including the 2019 production of On the Town and the 2020 production of Thoroughly Modern Millie, in which she won a HALO award for her choreography.
 Mara currently attends Smith College where she majors in both Education and Child Studies and Dance.
 At Smith College she has trained under names such as Chris Aiken, Angie Hauser, Lester Tomé, Rodger Blum, Erin Kouwe, Sarah Konner, Onalie Arts, Chrissy Martin, Victoria Lawrence, Balinda Craig-Quijada, Vanessa Anspaugh, Sha Harrell, and Maia Claire Garrison.
 Additionally, she has performed in the restaging of the MacArthur fellow Jawole Willa Jo Zollar’s Urban Bush Women piece Batty Moves and Vanessa Anspaugh’s repertory piece Early Mournings.

 Tammy Johnson Lepisto